PERSONAL INJURY RESOURCES

 Premises liability cases vary in type

-For example, slip-and-fall accidents often occur in retail shops, grocery stores or government buildings.
-Frequently, these accidents are the result of spilled liquids, damaged stairs, poor construction, missing handrails, uneven pavement or other unmarked hazards.
-To succeed in a Detroit trip-and-fall case, a plaintiff must prove that the defendant landowner knew or should have known about the dangerous condition and failed to take the necessary steps to fix it.
+Slip-and-fall accidents often occur in retail shops, grocery stores, or government buildings.
+Frequently, these accidents result from spilled liquids, damaged stairs, poor construction, missing handrails, uneven pavement, or other unmarked hazards.
+A plaintiff must prove that the landowner knew or should have known about the dangerous condition and failed to take the necessary steps to fix it.
+Michigan law does not allow a recovery if a hazard is deemed “open and obvious.”

-At Sommers Schwartz, we seek to hold property owners accountable for the injuries caused by their negligence.
-For over the past 45 years, we have proudly represented those who have been injured in Michigan slip-and-fall accidents, and know what it takes to succeed in even the most complex premises liability cases.
+At Sommers Schwartz, we hold property owners accountable when their negligence injures others.
+Over the past 40 years, we have proudly represented those who have been injured in Michigan slip-and-fall accidents, and we know what it takes to succeed in even the most complex premises liability cases.

 Featured Result